New Travel Rules For EU Coach Trips! What You Need To Know

 What Should Coach Travellers Do to Prepare for these new checks?

-• Check ETIAS requirements before travelling in 2025 to ensure all passengers have the necessary travel authorisation.
+• Check ETIAS requirements before the end of 2026 to ensure all passengers have the necessary travel authorisation

 Stay Updated on EU Travel Changes